Best DNA Tests for Swedish Americans

 Finding Very Distant Cousins Is Unlikely

 If you are very lucky, you might find distant cousins with matching DNA from even a few more generations back than 7, but it is unlikely.
 The further back you go, the more distant and numerous the shared ancestors become, making it harder to pinpoint DNA connections.
 This is due to the way DNA is inherited, where individuals pass on approximately 50% of their DNA to their children.
-Additionally, there are typically few or no paper trails for ancestors that far back in time, unless your ancestor was a king or part of the nobility.
+Additionally, there are typically few or no paper trails for ancestors that far back in time, unless your ancestor was a part of the royal family or nobility.

 Y-DNA

 The Y-DNA test can trace your paternal lineage (father’s father’s father’s…) over hundreds or even thousands of years.
 It focuses on the Y-chromosome, passed down from father to son and is therefore ideal for those looking to trace their paternal lineage over generations.
 Since the Y-DNA test can only be taken by males you either have to be a male to take it, or find a male to test that shares the line you would like to trace.
+For close matches – such as those with few or no mutations – the most recent common ancestor may be within 2–25 generations depending on which level of Y-DNA test you take.

 Tracing Surnames May Not Be Useful